robertyenji/robertyenji/README.md

 **Cybersecurity Engineer & AI Integration Specialist**

-From a village in Ghana without electricity to cybersecurity leadership in Philadelphia — I build secure AI solutions for enterprises with sensitive data.

 ## 🎯 What I Do

 I help organizations securely deploy AI systems while maintaining compliance with SOC 2, ISO 27001, HIPAA, and GDPR frameworks.
 Currently developing **Relycy**, an AI-powered auditing and compliance intelligence platform.